pmean/build-website/text/08/LosingWebPages-08.md

 > may lose track of it.
 One of those things that I had lost track of
 > was
 >
-> -   [Stats: Frank Harrell\'s Philosophy of Biostatistics (October
+> -   [Stats: Frank Harrell's Philosophy of Biostatistics (October
 >     10, 2006)](http://www.pmean.com/weblog2006/HarrellPhilosophy.html)
 >
 > which never got assigned a category.
-I\'ve fixed that and hope that
+I've fixed that and hope that
-> there aren\'t any other webpages like that.
+> there aren't any other webpages like that.
 >
 > The philosophy of biostatistics was of interest to me because a recent
 > journal club had discussed a paper that also promoted a particular